mlanser/f451-piGREEN/README.md

 - **TODO - DELAY**: 'int' - delay in seconds between uploads to Adafruit IO.
     - Smaller number means more freq uploads and higher data rate
 - **TODO - WAIT**: 'int' - delay in seconds between sensor reads
-- **TODO - THROTTLE**: 'int' - additional delay in seconds to be applied on Adafruit IO 'ThottlingError'
+- **TODO - THROTTLE**: 'int' - additional delay in seconds to be applied on Adafruit IO 'ThrottlingError'

 - **TODO - PROGRESS**: 'string' - on | off
     - "on" - *show 'wait for upload' progress bar on LED*